Diego Campos (Costa Rican footballer)

-Diego de Jesús Campos Ballestero (born 1 October 1995) is a Costa Rican professional footballer who plays for Alajuelense.
+Diego de Jesús Campos Ballestero (born 1 October 1995) is a Costa Rican professional footballer who plays as a winger.

 Club career

 Clemson University and SIMA Águilas

 Campos played four years of college soccer at Clemson University.
 During his time with the Tigers, Campos scored 23 goals and tallied 22 assists in 81 appearances.

 Campos also appeared for USL PDL side SIMA Águilas in 2017.

 Chicago Fire

 On 19 January 2018, Campos was selected with the 38th overall pick of the 2018 MLS SuperDraft by the Chicago Fire.
 Campos signed with the club the next month on February 28.
 Campos made his professional debut on March 31, as a half-time substitute during a 2–2 draw with Portland Timbers.

 FK Jerv

 He signed for FK Jerv for the 2020 season on a free transfer from the Chicago Fire.

 Degerfors IF

 Ahead of the 2022 season, Diego Campos joined for Degerfors IF in Allsvenskan.
 He signed on a three-year deal becoming the first player from Costa Rica to play for the club.